 - best outcomes for tenants.

-Any reporting or performance issues will be dealt with through early consultation.
-More significant issues can be progressed to general performance management if needed.
+Any identified reporting or performance issues will be dealt with through early consultation.
+More significant issues will be progressed to general performance management.

 Key performance indicators

-Key performance indicators have been developed to help measure, contractual outcomes achieved.
-The indicators used to measure a provider’s performance, relate to:
+Key performance indicators (KPIs) have been developed to measure a provider's performance against contracted obligations.
+They relate to: